zzGHzz/agents/README.md

 ---
 name: subagent-name
 description: When this subagent should be invoked
+model: claude-3-5-haiku-20241022  # Optional - specify which model to use
 tools: tool1, tool2  # Optional - defaults to all tools
 ---

 System prompt defining the subagent's role and capabilities
 ```

+### Model Configuration

+As of Claude Code v1.0.64, subagents can specify which Claude model they should use.
+This allows for cost-effective task delegation based on complexity:

+- **Low Complexity (Haiku 3.5)**: Simple tasks like basic data analysis, documentation generation, and standard responses
+- **Medium Complexity (Sonnet 4)**: Development tasks, code review, testing, and standard engineering work
+- **High Complexity (Opus 4)**: Critical tasks like security auditing, architecture review, incident response, and AI/ML engineering

+Available models:
+- `claude-3-5-haiku-20241022` - Fast and cost-effective for simple tasks
+- `claude-sonnet-4-20250514` - Balanced performance for most development work
+- `claude-opus-4-20250514` - Most capable for complex analysis and critical tasks

+If no model is specified, the subagent will use the system's default model.

 ## Agent Orchestration Patterns